distrinet-emu/distrinet-emu.github.io/index.md

 ## Linux clusters

-Distrinet is composed of three elements, a *client node* executing the experiment script, a *master node* managing the experimental infrastructure, and *slave nodes* running the actual experiment.
+Distrinet is composed of three elements, a *client node* executing the experiment script, a *master node* managing the experimental infrastructure, and *worker nodes* running the actual experiment.

 <p align="center">
     <img src="images/architecture.png" alt="" width="50%" height="50%"/>